The deadline to opt out of this class action settlement and pursue your own individual lemon law claim if you decide to do so is December 29, 2022.

 In addition, based on the timing of the repair, the type of repair, and who makes the repair (described in the settlement notice), settlement class members can receive reimbursement for out-of-pocket repairs and expenses of between $500 and $3,000 and 100% of the amount spent on all repairs.
 However, there are a number of conditions and limitations to submitting these reimbursement claims, which will be described in the settlement notice and on the settlement website when available.

-For more of these settlement details, you can review the settlement class notice or visit the class action settlement website to file a claim.
+For more of these settlement details, you can review the settlement class notice or visit the class action settlement website.

 Who Is Covered by the Class Action settlement?